Beryllium: Isotopes and nucleosynthesis

 Natural beryllium is made up of solely the stable isotope beryllium-9.
 Beryllium is the only monoisotopic element with an even atomic number.

 Beryllium-7 and beryllium-8 are key intermediates in stellar nucleosynthesis, but do not last long.
 It is believed that the beryllium in the universe was created in the interstellar medium when cosmic rays induced fission in heavier elements found in interstellar gas and dust, a process called cosmic ray spallation.

 About one billionth (×10^-9) of the primordial atoms created in the Big Bang nucleosynthesis were ^{7}Be.
 This is a consequence of the low density of matter when the temperature of the universe cooled enough for small nuclei to be stable.
 Creating such nuclei requires nuclear collisions that are rare at low density.
 Although ^{7}Be is unstable and decays by electron capture into ^{7}Li, with a half-life of 53.22 days under standard conditions, in the early universe the atoms were fully ionized and electron capture not significant.
 The conversion of ^{7}Be to Li was only complete near the time of recombination.

 The isotope ^{7}Be is also a cosmogenic nuclide and shows an atmospheric abundance inversely proportional to solar activity.
 It decays exclusively by electron capture, and the 2s electrons of beryllium are the valence electrons responsible for chemical bonding.
 Therefore, when ^{7}Be decays by L-electron capture, it does so by taking electrons from its atomic orbitals that may be participating in bonding.
 This makes its decay rate dependent to a measurable degree upon its chemical surroundings – a rare occurrence in nuclear decay.

-Be-7 is also produced in cooling water of high-energy accelerators; it can be extracted from the water at high purity and sold for scientific experiments.
+^{7}Be is also produced in cooling water of high-energy accelerators; it can be extracted from the water at high purity and sold for scientific experiments.